Welcome

 • A fully completed application form signed by the applicant (application forms are free of charge).

-• You can fill out the application form online in VIDEX and print it out or download it here, print it out and fill it out by hand.
+• You can complete the application form online in VIDEX and print it out, or download it, print it and complete it by hand.

-• a current biometric passport photo with a white background (do not attach to the application form)
+• A current biometric passport photo with white background (do not attach to the application form).

 • You need legalisation for Senegalese documents.